rasheeda/SQL-Data-of-Nigerian-States-and-LGAs/README.md

 # SQL Data of Nigerian States and LGAs

-I recently worked on compiling this data manually which was quite tedious so I decided to export the data and put up on github.
+I recently worked on compiling this data manually for a project and wished it was already available in SQL to just import, so I decided to export the data I put together on Github.
 It's in SQL however you could modify it to fit your project and DB needs.